Angela Driver's Case Against Pastor Mark E. Fogarty

 According to one of the newspaper reports, the United Pentecostal Church carries insurance on its pastors (or possibly just some of them) and it is provided through the Church Mutual Insurance Company.
 The organization provided Pastor Fogarty with a $1 million policy.
-An interesting article about protecting your ministry from a legal battle on church discipline can be found here in this file from Brotherhood Mutual (not associated with this case).
-This should be read by those who have been harmed by words spoken about them by a minister.
+An interesting article about protecting your ministry from a legal battle on church discipline is by Brotherhood Mutual (not associated with this case).
+Those who have been harmed by a pastor's words may find it helpful.

 The Attorneys Involved

-The attorneys representing Angela Driver were John Flanders Kennedy of James Bates, LLP in Macon, Georgia and Christina K. Brosche, I believe of Hall, Bloch, Garland & Meyer, LLP, also in Macon (unless this is outdated information).
+The attorneys representing Angela Driver were John Flanders Kennedy of James Bates, LLP in Macon, Georgia (who has since become a state Senator) and Christina K. Brosche, I believe of Hall, Bloch, Garland & Meyer, LLP, also in Macon (unless this is outdated information).

 The attorneys representing Mark Fogarty were Pamela Greenway of Pamela Greenway, LLC in Warner Robbins, Georgia, who passed away on March 28, 2009, and Barbara Marschalk and W. Wray Eckl of Drew, Eckl & Farnham, LLP, in Atlanta.

-Before posting this page, I contacted Mark Fogarty's attorney, Barbara Marschalk, desiring to be able to present his side, but have not had any response.
-I contacted Angela Driver's attorney, John Kennedy, and he responded briefly.
+Before posting this page, I contacted Mark Fogarty's attorney, Barbara Marschalk, desiring to be able to present his side, but never had any response.
+I contacted Angela Driver's attorney, John Kennedy, and he made a brief response.